sparshsah/foggy-demo/_test/README.md

 source code in `my-module/my_module/my_submodule/my_submodule.py`, I'll put unit tests in `my-module/_test/my_submodule/test_my_submodule.py`.

-Similarly if I have a repository `my-app` with source code in `my-app/MyApp/Model/BaseModel.swift`, I'll put unit tests in `my-app/MyAppTests/Model/BaseModelTests.swift`.

 Of course, first and foremost is to follow the conventions of your particular language, environment, and team.
-For example, Xcode "likes" a particular default workspace structure for iOS apps.
+For example, as far as I can tell, Xcode "likes" a particular default workspace structure for iOS apps.
 And I'm not going to argue with Apple about how to work within their own ecosystem.
+So for example, if I have a repository `my-app` with source code in `my-app/MyApp/Model/BaseModel.swift`, I'll put unit tests in `my-app/MyAppTests/Model/BaseModelTests.swift`.

 And zero-th and foremost: Assertions! `assert` and related statements (for example Swift's `precondition`) are a convenient tool for